The Great Depression: Economics & History Resources

 Historical U.S. Data Series in FRED®

-FRED® (Federal Reserve Economic Data) is the St. Louis Fed's database of more than 83,000 U.S. and international data series, including these historical series:
+FRED® (Federal Reserve Economic Data) is the St. Louis Fed's database of hundreds of thousands of U.S. and international data series, including these historical series:

 - Unemployment Rate

 - Index of The General Price Level